Chapter 1:

 Light spiraled around them as they returned to the Control Hall.

-Akihiro and the generals knelt.
+Akihiro and the captains knelt.

-“Queen Hinako,” Akihiro intoned.
+“Your Majesty,” Akihiro intoned.

 “Prince Akihiro.
-Generals.”
+Captains.”
 Her voice rang like chimes struck by sorrow.
 “The seals weaken.
 Demons multiply faster than we can contain.
 You must find the five girls — the Celestial Guardians.
 Their awakening will decide whether this realm survives.”

 Rei crossed his arms.
 “Five human girls against the abyss?
 Seems… optimistic.”